rickhull/miner_mover/README.md

 Ractor.yield   - current Ractor sends a message on the outgoing port Ractor#take    - returns the next outgoing message from a Ractor
 ```

+## Processes

+There are many ways to create a process in Ruby, some more useful than
+others.
+My favorites:

+* `Process.fork` - when called with a block, the block is only executed in the
+  child subprocess
+* `Process.spawn` - extensive options, nonblocking, call Process.wait(pid)
+  to get the result
+* `Open3.popen3` - for access to STDIN, STDOUT, STDERR

+### IPC

+* Pipes - streaming bytes: `IO.pipe`
+* Unix sockets - messages with datagrams: `Socket.pair(:UNIX, :DGRAM, 0)`